AesopInteractive/ase-demo/README.md

 Testing every Aesop Story Engine component with ASE Demo

 To import this information into a WordPress site follow these steps:

-1. Log in to that site as an administrator
+1. Log into that site as an administrator
 2. Download and activate Aesop Story Engine on your WordPress install
 3. Go to Tools: Import in the WordPress admin panel
 4. Install the "WordPress" importer from the list